bootique/bootique/README.md

 	<version>0.6</version>
 </dependency>
 ```
-Write a main class that configures app's own DI Module, builds extensions Modules and starts Bootique app.
-In the example below we are setting up a JAX-RS application and the application class also serves as a JAX-RS resource:
+Write a main class that rins Bootique.
+In this example we are creating a JAX-RS application and the main application class also serves as a JAX-RS resource:

 ```Java
 package com.example;